February 13th – May 8th of 2019

 This is an extremely important step because it begins the required Criminal Background Check (CBC) process and puts you into the database you will use throughout your life as a Master Naturalist.

 Sorry, but any CBC you may have through another organization or entity is not acceptable.
 Using this process ensures your privacy.

 Yes, some of the information required is repetitive to the hard copy application.
 It is a way of ensuring that you will have accurate information in the Texas Parks and Wildlife and AgriLife databases.

 NOTE: As you go through the online application process be sure you click on Agree, Approve, Accept or Next at the bottom of each screen.
-AND!
-Write down your login and password.
-It will be used for all other class and chapter reporting and communications!
+AND Write down your login and password.
+It will be used for all other class, chapter reporting and communications!
 Very Important!

 See Home Page for Maps and General Chapter Meeting Information